zaanposni/psaggregator/readme.md

 Create a `.env` file in the root directory of the project.
 You can use the `.env.example` file as a template.

 A `docker-compose.yml` file is provided to run the application.
 It will start the application and a MySQL database.
-The database will be initialized with the schema and data from the `db` folder.

 ```bash
 docker-compose up -d